SC4RECOIN/Jeras/README.md

 System.out.println(model.predict(x));
 ```

-So far I only have Dense layers but plan to implement Convolusional layers next.
+So far I only have Dense layers but plan to implement Convolution layers next.